-To the glitch generated signal, we added gaussian noise containing a white component and a low frequency component described by a power low fitted to the data (index and $f_{\rm knee}$).
-We also added a timestream of pure signal obtained by scanning a generated CMB map, as well as galactic dust and point source maps from the \Planck\ Sky Model \citep{delabrouille2012}, using the pointing solution derived for the data.
-The constructed signal timestream is performed interpolating extracted signal from the map to limit sub-pixel effects \citep[see][for the methodology]{reinecke2006}.
-We filtered the simulated data using the same three-point filter that for the data.
-The differential counts recovered from the simulations after processing is shown in Figure~\ref{fig:inspectra} for bolometer 143-2a.
+To the generated glitch signal, we add Gaussian noise containing a white component and a low frequency component described by a power law fitted to the data (with an index and $f_{\rm knee}$ parameter).
+We also add a time stream of pure signal obtained by scanning over a simulated cosmic microwave background (CMB) map, as well as Galactic dust and point source maps from the \Planck\ Sky Model \citep{delabrouille2013}, using the pointing solution derived for the actual data.
+The constructed signal time stream is formed by interpolating the extracted signal from the map to limit subpixel effects \citep[see][for the methodology]{reinecke2006}.
+We also filter the simulated data using the same three-point filter as used for the data.
+The differential counts recovered from the simulations after processing are shown in Fig.~\ref{fig:inspectra} for bolometer 143-2a.